 4. Check your fee statements!

-The Financial Services Royal Commission recently heard some shocking admissions by some of Australia’s leading financial institutions that some of their advisers were guilty of charging their clients for financial advice that they never received.
+The Financial Services Royal Commission (tabled in early 2019) heard some shocking admissions by some of Australia’s leading financial institutions that some of their advisers were guilty of charging clients for advice they never received.
 An ASIC investigation found that over 330,000 people may have been charged more than $200 million for ongoing financial advice that was never provided to them.
-The offending financial institutions included the Commonwealth Bank, ANZ, NAB, AMP and Westpac.
+The offending financial institutions included Commonwealth Bank, ANZ, NAB, AMP and Westpac.

 This highlights the importance of being vigilant in checking the fee disclosure statements that financial advisers/planners are legally required to provide to you if you have an ongoing agreement with them.
 Make sure you’re getting what you’re being charged for!

 Note: Financial advice was a big focus of the recent Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
-There were 10 recommendations that were made in the final report that could significantly change the ways financial advice, including banning grandfathered commissions, annual fee renewals and the disclosure of lack of independence.
-These have been supported by both the Liberals/Nationals and Labor, but they won’t become law for some time due to the 2019 Federal Election and, more recently, the 2020 coronavirus.
+There were 10 recommendations that were made in the final report that could significantly change the ways financial advice is delivered, including banning grandfathered commissions, annual fee renewals and the disclosure of lack of independence.
+These have been supported by both the Coalition and Labor, but they won’t become law for some time due to delays caused by the 2019 Federal Election and, more recently, the 2020 coronavirus.

 Whether you are building wealth, wanting to make the most of an inheritance or planning your retirement income, the financial decisions you make can have important implications for your wealth and wellbeing.
 With so much at stake, it is often wise to seek professional financial advice to achieve your goals.
 If you do, take sensible steps to make sure you get high quality advice for the best price.

 Boost your retirement with a SuperGuide Premium subscription